 Featured designer

 Antoine Vandewoude is a self-taught, multidisciplinary designer with a strong hands-on mentality.
-Initially, he worked as a theatre technician for the Flanders Opera, using his free time in between opera productions to restore old furniture.
+Initially, he worked as a theatre technician for the Flanders Opera, using his free time in between productions to restore old furniture.
 This led to the establishment of his own workshop in 1993.
-Soon his bespoke furniture found its way to the homes of prestigious clients in the fashion and art world, such as fashion designer Dries Van Noten.
+Soon his bespoke furniture found its way into the homes of prestigious clients in the fashion and art world, such as fashion designer Dries Van Noten.
+After a successful career in joinery, Vandewoude ventured into ceramics in 2014.
+The result is a love story between his hands and the clay.
+Whether rough and organic or understated with sleek lines, his creations are always strikingly pure, guided by intuition rather than perfection.